ampproject/amphtml/extensions/amp-story/amp-story-bookend.md

 #### portrait

 The `portrait` component can be used to link to other stories.
-This component requires the following fields: `title`, `url`, and `image`.
+This component requires the following fields: `title`, `url`, and `image` with `image-alt-text`.
 Optionally, you can add a `category` field, which displays a subheading above the title.

 ```json
 {